bishwasshrestha/ChatGpt2.1/README.md

 # ChatGpt2.1
-chat gpt web app build with nodejs and express on the backend and react on front end that is integrated with OpenAi'text-davinci-003' model to generates a random image based on the input text
+chat gpt web app build with nodejs and express on the backend and react on front end that is integrated with OpenAi'text-davinci-003' model to generates a response based on the input text

 **Documentation to OpenAi is [here](https://platform.openai.com/docs/introduction)**
 ## Build